12 Self Care Tips for Christmas 2020

 - Connect with Friends.
 This is a great time to catch up.
 Even though we cannot meet, maybe having a zoom catch or just a regular phone call.

 - What do I need?
 Sometimes we can get caught up in the hype of Christmas and put ourselves into physical debt financially or emotional debt by overworking coming up to the end of the year.
 As yourself what do I need.

 - Rest.
 It is important that we take down time.
 Watch a movie, read a book, take a bath, take a nap!

 - Hydrate.
 We can spend a lot of time overindulging on food and alcohol.
 Keep your water glass full.

 - Set Boundaries.
 You do not have to say yes to everything.
 Check with yourself if you are OK to say yes, or do you need to say no?
 No is good.
 It means you are saying yes to you.

 - Acknowledge.
 If you are sad, let yourself feel it.
 If you are happy, feel it.
 Whatever emotion, all it to be.

 - Pause before responding.
 Christmas can be a very emotive time.
-Before responding to a situation its always very helpful to ask yourself: Is it the truth what I need to say?
+Before responding to a situation its always very helpful to ask yourself: Is it the truth that I need to say?
 It is necessary?
-If its yes for both then look at a way in which you can respond in the nicest way possible!
+If it’s yes for both, then look at a way in which you can respond in the nicest way possible!